abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-lab-overview-v2.md

 LocalBox is a turnkey solution that provides a complete sandbox for exploring Azure Local capabilities and hybrid cloud integration in a virtualized environment.
 LocalBox is designed to be completely self-contained within a single Azure subscription and resource group, which will make it easy for a user to get hands-on with Azure Local and Azure Arc technology without the need for physical hardware.

 Azure Local 23H2 is now generally available.
-23H2 simplifies the configuration and deployment of Azure Local instances and related workloads, like VM management for VM self-service management in the Azure portal.
-HCIBox has also been updated and now offers Azure Local instances built on the new 23H2 OS, and prior Azure Local releases are no longer part of LocalBox.
+23H2 simplifies the configuration and deployment of Azure Local instances and related workloads, like VM management for VM self-service management in the Azure portal. localBox has also been updated and now offers Azure Local instances built on the new 23H2 OS, and prior Azure Local releases are no longer part of LocalBox.

 ## Azure Local capabilities available in LocalBox